rust-lang/rustc-perf/collector/README.md

   - **Output**.
 Human-readable output is written to files with an `ll` prefix.
   - **Notes**.
 Does not work with the `Check` build kind.
 Also does not work with the `IncrFull`, `IncrUnchanged`, and `IncrPatched` run kinds.
+- `mono-items`: Dump monomorphization items for each (merged) CGU in the crate.
+  These are also post-processed from the raw format into per-file dumps.
+  - **Purpose**.
+This is useful to investigate changes in CGU partionining.
+  - **Slowdown**.
+Equivalent to normal compilation.
+  - **Output**.
+File per CGU, currently, placed in a directory inside results.
+  - **Notes**.
+Will likely work best with `Full` builds, on either Debug or Opt profiles.

 The mandatory `<RUSTC>` argument is a patch to a rustc executable, similar to `bench_local`.